isxaker/net_publish/README.md

             FolderProfile_windows.pubxml
 ```

-Publishing helps us generate only the necessary binaries for the target runtime.
+Publishing helps generate only the necessary binaries for the target runtime.

 The usual or proper workflow to prepare a ready-to-use application involves restoring NuGet packages, building binaries, and then publishing them.
-If we need our application to work on multiple platforms, we must perform all these steps twice.
+If we need our application to work on multiple platforms, we must perform all these steps twice - once for each platform.

-This is the most straightforward approach - if the process works for one target, we repeat the same steps for every other target.
+This is the most straightforward approach: if the process works for one ``RID``, we repeat the same steps for every other ``RIDs``.
 This approach is correct and ensures everything functions properly.
 It's even the default behavior when building and publishing using the Visual Studio UI.

-These are the commands used for succeful publising the application for windows and linux.
+These are the commands used for successful publishing the application for Windows and Linux.

 ```sh
 dotnet restore  .\GenerateSelfSignedCertificate\GenerateSelfSignedCertificate.csproj -v n